stackitcloud/terraform-provider-stackit/docs/data-sources/server_update_schedule.md

 page_title: "stackit_server_update_schedule Data Source - stackit"
 subcategory: ""
 description: |-
   Server update schedule datasource schema.
-Must have a region specified in the provider configuration.
+Uses the default_region specified in the provider configuration as a fallback in case no region is defined on resource level.
   ~> This datasource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our guide https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources for how to opt-in to use beta resources.
 ---

 # stackit_server_update_schedule (Data Source)

 Server update schedule datasource schema.
-Must have a `region` specified in the provider configuration.
+Uses the `default_region` specified in the provider configuration as a fallback in case no `region` is defined on resource level.

 ~> This datasource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our [guide](https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources) for how to opt-in to use beta resources.